A year on, horrific Grenfell Tower fire haunts Britain

 Stephanie Barwise, a lawyer for some of the survivors, said the cladding helped flames spread "more quickly than dropping a match into a barrel of petrol."

 The safety failures at Grenfell have national implications.
 More than 300 towers around Britain have similar combustible cladding.
-The government says it will spend 400 million pounds ($530 million) stripping the cladding from publicly owned high-rises.
+The government says it will spend £400 million ($760m) stripping the cladding from publicly owned high-rises.

 Questions have also been raised about whether lives were lost because of the fire department's "stay put" advice.